Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Only guest pages are indexed

 - Checked Google Cloud Platform SQL configuration settings
-  - ensure that only whitelisted users can connect to the googlecloudplatform as an administrator
+  - ensure that only whitelisted users can connect to the Google Cloud Platform as an administrator
-  - Only ensure the minimum amount of users connected to the server which is root and coursefinity
+  - Only ensure the minimum amount of users connected to the server which is root and CourseFinity
   - Ensure no unused databases are in the google cloud platform

 - Use of static code analysis to check for potential misconfiguration
   - bandit for python code analysis
-  - synk for dockerfile
+  - Synk for dockerfile

 - DockerFile configuration has no medium-critical severity in the configuration file
   - currently the configuration has no available fixes for the Dockerfile